seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+

 +------+----------+------+------+-------------------+-------+-------+
-In this output, the first a_id column comes from the artist table and the second one comes from the painting table.
+In this output, the first a_id column comes FROM the artist table and the second one comes FROM the painting table.
-Now compare that result with the output you get from a LEFT JOIN.
+Now compare that result with the output you get FROM a LEFT JOIN.
 A LEFT JOIN is written much like an INNER JOIN: mysql> SELECT * FROM artist LEFT JOIN painting
 -> ON artist.a_id = painting.a_id;
 +------+----------+------+------+-------------------+-------+-------+